 Large good flavored fruit ripens at least 3 weeks earlier than Heritage.
 Canes are vigorous, compact and very productive.
 Usually needs additional fertilizer.
 A good choice for northern growers with shorter growing seasons.
 Bridges the gap between summer bearing and fall bearing red raspberries.

-Vintage - NEW!
-(Patent Pending)
+Vintage - (Patent Pending)